Trout's slam, 7 RBIs carry Angels over Jays

 Rowdy Tellez hit two homers and had four RBIs for the Blue Jays.

-Angels left-hander Andrew Heaney allowed four hits, four walks and five runs.
+Angels left-hander Andrew Heaney allowed four hits, four walks and five runs, striking out two.

-Toronto right-hander Aaron Sanchez (3-9) allowed seven runs (six earned), nine hits and two walks.
+Toronto right-hander Aaron Sanchez (3-9) allowed seven runs (six earned), nine hits and two walks without striking out a batter.
 Sanchez is 0-8 in 10 starts since he last won April 27.

 Each team scored three runs in the second inning.
 Luis Rengifo singled with two outs for the Angels and scored on Tommy La Stella's double before Trout homered.
 In the bottom of the second, Freddy Galvis doubled, Danny Jansen walked and Tellez homered.

 The Angels took a 7-3 lead in the fourth.
-Jonathan Lucroy singled, Rengifo doubled and La Stella reached first on catcher interference to load the bases.
+Jonathan Lucroy singled leading off the inning, Rengifo doubled and La Stella reached first on catcher interference to load the bases.
 Trout followed with his 22nd homer this season.

-In the bottom of the fourth, Heaney walked Cavan Biggio and Jansen, allowed a two-run single to Eric Sogard and was replaced by Ramirez.
+In the bottom of the fourth, Heaney walked Cavan Biggio and Jansen to start the inning, allowed a two-out, two-run single to Eric Sogard, and was replaced by Ramirez.

 Taylor Cole, who pitched a perfect bottom of the sixth, allowed a single and a walk in the seventh before being replaced by Cam Bedrosian, who got the final two outs of the inning.